The GT Screening Process

 Round 1: Nominations and Surveys

-A parent/guardian, teacher, or community leader may nominate a child in grades K-12 beginning in the Fall for the Gifted and Talented Program.
+A parent/guardian, teacher, or community leader may nominate a child in grades K-12 during the month of November for the Gifted and Talented Program.
 A child in grades 6-12 may also nominate themselves for the program.

-Nomination forms can be picked up from the front office or counselor.
+Nomination forms can be picked up from the counselor’s office at each campus.
 Nomination forms can also be located on the DISD website during the nomination window.